Pricing strategy: Contribution profit-based pricing

+Contribution profit-based pricing

 In cost-plus pricing, a company first determines its break-even price for the product.
 This is done by calculating all the costs involved in the production such as raw materials used in transportation etc., marketing and distribution of the product.
 Then a markup is set for each unit, based on the profit the company needs to make, its sales objectives and the price it believes customers will pay.
 For example, if a product's price is $10, and the contribution margin (also known as the profit margin) is 30 percent, then the price will be set at $10 * 1.30 = $13.

 Cost plus pricing

-Cost plus pricing is a cost-based method for setting the prices of goods and services.
-Under this approach, the direct material cost, direct labor cost, and overhead costs for a product are added up and added to a markup percentage (to create a profit margin) in order to derive the price of the product.
+Cost-plus pricing is a cost-based method for setting the prices of goods and services.
+Under this approach, the direct material cost, direct labor cost, and overhead costs for a product are added together, and a markup percentage is applied (to create a profit margin) in order to derive the price of the product.

 Creaming or skimming

 Price skimming occurs when goods are priced higher so that fewer sales are needed to break even.
 Selling a product at a high price, and sacrificing high sales to gain a high profit is therefore "skimming" the market.
-Skimming is usually employed to reimburse the cost of investment of the original research into the product: commonly used in electronic markets when a new range, such as DVD players, are first sold at a high price.
+Skimming is usually employed to reimburse the cost of investment of the original research into the product: commonly used in electronic markets when a new range, such as smartphones, are first sold at a high price.
 This strategy is often used to target "early adopters" of a product or service.
 Early adopters generally have a relatively lower price sensitivity—this can be attributed to: their need for the product outweighing their need to economize; a greater understanding of the product's value; or simply having a higher disposable income.

 This strategy is employed only for a limited duration to recover most of the investment made to build the product.
 To gain further market share, a seller must use other pricing tactics such as economy or penetration.
 This method can have some setbacks as it could leave the product at a high price against the competition.